-10 Things That Show Lack of Intelligence
+10 Things That Aren’t Actually Signs of Intelligence

 While many people equate intelligence with certain traits or behaviors, such as having a large vocabulary or being a lifelong academic, these perceptions may not always be accurate indicators of intelligence.
 Recently on an online platform, people have shared some weird things that are often perceived as signs of intelligence but aren't.